TSS-22/demystifying-kalman-filter/README.md

-* Finish cleaning the main example file

-* Add a readme to the example

-* Check that the example still work from the get go on matlab

 # The myth, the Kalman, the legend: The Kalman filter

 An attempt at demystifying the application of the Kalman filter, in order to stop making it look more complex than it is.